-Train Drama between Rome and Naples
+Train Drama from Rome to Naples

 The train slowly pulled to a halt in the middle of nowhere ie. the Naples countryside.
 There was no panic, yet.
 We waited patiently for the train to restart.
 Five minutes.
 Fifteen minutes.
 Forty minutes.
 Whispers, phone calls and general restlessness.
 I was second-guessing my train-booking skills.
 If only I’d taken the train half an hour earlier or later.
 The voices inside my head were only drowned out by the Italians overanalyzing the situation.
 Then, dead silence as the voice came over the loudspeaker advising us that the train was “broken” and that the authorities were working out how to send a rescue vehicle.
 Even after twelve years in Italy, this was reaching a new level of drama.
 Luckily I understood the announcement in Italian, because the passengers weren’t quiet for the next one in English.
 Bad luck – as usual – for the foreigners who can’t understand Italian.
 Panic now ensued.
 Mothers with babies were demanding attention, and food!
 People were praying.
 Sons were phoning their mothers.
 If I heard it once, I heard it twenty times, “Mamma, don’t worry.
 We’ll be there soon.”